viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### Known Issues

-#### Maps JPEG not appearing in UI
+#### Maps not appearing in UI

-When generating a larger map, it can take a while for the Cartographer service to return the `JPEG` map.
+When generating a larger map, the Cartographer service can take a while to return and visualize the map.

-Reducing the frequency the Cartographer service returns the map by adjusting **Refresh frequency** should help the JPEG visualization to appear consistently.
+Reducing the frequency the Cartographer service returns the map by adjusting **Refresh frequency** should help the map visualization to appear consistently.

 #### Dataset mode produces an error